-Eliminate all the problems caused by excessive money creation and bank failures by simply getting government out of the banking business entirely.
+Eliminate all the problems caused by excessive dollars (used as money) creation and bank failures by simply getting government out of the banking business entirely.
 Close the Federal Reserve, stop chartering banks by the federal and state governments, and eliminate the FDIC and other government guarantees.

 My solution to the problems we have with our entire banking system consists of not trying to reform a bad system but to transform it into an entirely new free-market system.
 Get the government out of the money and banking system entirely.
 No amount of meddling or adjusting to a bad system will ever make it good.
-We need a free market system in which the supply of money stays relatively fixed and depositors bear the risks inherent in storing their money in a financial institution.
+We need a free market system in which the supply of dollars (used as money) stays relatively fixed and depositors bear the risks inherent in storing their dollars (used as money) in a financial institution.

 1 Throughout this presentation I refer to “deposit liabilities” where many would use the term “deposit.”
 In the modern banking system, banks generally do not accept what we formerly referred to as "deposits".
 They create deposit liabilities in exchange for either cash or the transfer of Federal Reserve deposit liabilities from the bank upon which a check is drawn.

 2 Banks don't really make loans.
 They buy the notes of debtors.
 I will explain this process in this summary and the presentation.